Skip to Main Content

 What the Room Signals Before You Order

 Meeting Street in Rockville sits in a part of suburban Maryland that functions less like a destination strip and more like a working neighborhood's main artery.
-The building at 921 Meeting St does not announce itself with the theatrics of a city-center opening.
+The building at 921 Meeting St is straightforward rather than showy.
 What you encounter instead is the kind of restraint that either indicates confidence or caution, and in the context of Rockville's increasingly competitive dining corridor, it reads as the former.
 Greek-rooted restaurants along the Eastern Seaboard have long occupied a peculiar position: familiar enough to draw broad audiences, yet rarely taken seriously as a vehicle for ambitious cooking.
 Bouboulina sits inside that tension, in a suburb where the dining public has become increasingly sophisticated, shaped in part by proximity to Washington D.C. and a resident population that travels frequently and eats widely.

 How the Menu Is Structured, and What That Tells You